 Even more unfortunate was the fact that Koch announced to have found a treatment against tuberculosis in 1890.
 Since about every 7th German citizen died of the disease, a huge euphoria was noticeable, when the well trusted scientist announced this discovery in Berlin.
 However, later on it was found out that Koch himself did not really know all ingredients of the mysterious treatment and that it even worked counterproductive for many patients.

-Despite this scandal, Koch was one of the most important scientists of his time, wherefore he received the Nobel Prize in 1905 for his achievements.
+Despite this scandal, Koch was one of the most important scientists of his time, wherefore he received the Nobel Prize in Physiology or Medicine in 1905 for his achievements.
 At the beginning of the 20th century Koch made a prematurely aged impression.
 On his travels he had been infected several times with tropical diseases, including malaria.
 In April 1910 he fell seriously ill.
 He complained of pain in his left chest and shortness of breath.
 On 23 May 1910 he moved into a sanatorium in Baden-Baden.
 On the evening of 27 May 1910 he was found lifeless at the open balcony door.

 References and Further Reading: